w3f/polkadot-wiki/docs/learn-governance.md

 round, candidate A gets elected because after adding the older unused approvals, it is higher than B.

-This would be the tentative governance configuration for Polkadot in the initial genesis.
+This is the tentative governance configuration for Polkadot in the initial genesis.
 It will be changed if any security loopholes have been found after third-party auditing.
+Further changes can be made through on-chain governance.

 ### Prime Members